 - Industry partnership helps us think about ways to expand economic inclusion in San Francisco.
 Employers and institutions, for example, can support HOPE SF through hiring, local business procurement and by investing directly in infrastructure.

 Interested in learning more?
 Please contact Ellie Rossiter, initiative officer and partnership director for HOPE SF, at erossiter[at]sff.org or (415) 733-8578.

 By the Numbers

 - 750 new affordable homes completed in 2018

 - Up to 90 percent resident retention (compared to 25 percent nationally)

 - Median income increased by more than 50 percent

-Thank you to more than 20 organizations and individuals, including: 50 Fund (Super Bowl 50), The Annie E. Casey Foundation, Bank of America, Chan Zuckerberg Initiative, SH Cowell Foundation, The California Healthcare Foundation, Enterprise Community Partners, David A. Friedman and Paulette J. Meyer, The Friedman Family Foundation, Evelyn and Walter Haas Jr. Fund, Walter and Elise Haas Fund, Hellman Foundation, Genentech, John and Marcia Goldman, JP Morgan Chase, Kaiser Permanente, Living Cities, Metta Fund, Salesforce.com Foundation, The San Francisco Foundation, The Stupski Foundation, Wells Fargo Foundation, and the City and County of San Francisco.
+Thank you to more than 20 organizations and individuals, including: 50 Fund (Super Bowl 50), The Annie E. Casey Foundation, AT&T, Bank of America, Chan Zuckerberg Initiative, SH Cowell Foundation, The California Healthcare Foundation, Enterprise Community Partners, David A. Friedman and Paulette J. Meyer, The Friedman Family Foundation, Evelyn and Walter Haas Jr. Fund, Walter and Elise Haas Fund, Hellman Foundation, Genentech, John and Marcia Goldman, JP Morgan Chase, Kaiser Permanente, Living Cities, Metta Fund, Salesforce.com Foundation, The San Francisco Foundation, The Stupski Foundation, Wells Fargo Foundation, and the City and County of San Francisco.